 Try to solve these in the next mock.

-For shortcuts and applications you can join iQuanta’s Crash course.The enrolment is going on for the same.
+For shortcuts and applications you can join iQuanta’s CAT course.The enrolment is going on for the same.

 ➢ Analyze the “TONE” for every RC in the mock test.